Artusi

 Jacob Walls, PhD

-Technology Consultant
+Technology Consultant (–2022)

-Jacob Walls is a composer, trumpeter, software developer, and educator who revels in tinkering with notes and bytes.
-He connected with Myke by submitting flurries of pull requests to music21, a tool he used in the course of prototyping a sheet music search engine intended to help educators discover new works fitting the abilities of their groups.
-Some recent sonic stylings include Frayed, a work for tenor sax and fixed electronics recorded by Matthew Levy on XAS Records.
+Jacob Walls is a composer, trumpeter, software developer, and educator who revels in making music with notes and bytes.
 He earned a PhD in music composition from the University of Pennsylvania in 2021.
+He first got Myke Cuthbert's attention by submitting flurries of pull requests to music21 (the Open Source backbone of Artusi), and a tool he used in the course of prototyping a sheet music search engine intended to help educators discover new works fitting the abilities of their groups.
+At Artusi he contributed over 200 improvements to many aspects of Artusi's musical intelligence, including dictation, sight-singing, grading, and the user interface.

 Ann K. Blombach, PhD

-Consultant, Artusi & Emeritus Head Honcho of MacGAMUT
+Artusi Consultant & Creator of MacGAMUT

 Ann K. Blombach is a music theorist and teacher best known for designing and programming MacGAMUT, music instruction software focused on developing aural training skills.
-Ann originally met Logan at the 2019 Society for Music Theory Conference – and was quickly adored by the whole Artusi team!
+Most of Artusi first met Ann at the 2019 Society for Music Theory Conference – and she was quickly adored by the whole Artusi team!
 Ann kindly writes that she was immediately impressed both by Artusi’s concept and the whole gang, delighted to discover others whose pedagogical goals are so similar to hers.
 Until that time, although she was ready to retire (for real this time!), Ann had not yet found the perfect team to continue her work toward achieving MacGAMUT’s pedagogical goals, so she was thrilled to learn that the wonderful Artusi folks were more than interested in the task.
 “I am happy to continue serving as a consultant for Artusi, and am extremely grateful they made it possible for me to retire, leaving MacGAMUT in their expert care,” Ann added.

 Ann earned her undergrad degree in math from Michigan State University, where she discovered her love of music theory when she was forced to enroll in theory courses in order to take piano lessons as a non-major.
 Subsequently, she earned a master’s in music theory with a minor in piano and accompanying from The University of Michigan, where she found she could combine her music and math interests by developing computer applications to music research and analysis.
 Finally, Ann earned her Ph.D. in music theory from The Ohio State University, where she continued to develop her computer-assisted music analysis projects.
 After completing her degree, Ann joined the OSU theory faculty, serving as Chair of Music Theory and Composition for many years.
 In her early years on the OSU faculty, Ann’s plan to continue her work on computer-assisted music analysis was derailed when she was tasked with developing computer-enabled music instruction software, back when folks were just starting to imagine such a thing might be possible.
 While she was able to apply some of her successful music analysis computer application concepts to this new software project, it was a number of years before the computer industry developed the hardware and operating systems needed to achieve her instructional software goals.